 Children's Specialist Services

-We are a team of advisory teachers, children's therapists, and children and family support workers.
+We are a team of advisory teachers, and children and family support workers.

-We provide expert advice and information to children and young people who are deafblind or have sensory impairments, their families, carers, and to professionals who work with them.
+We provide expert advice and information to children and young people who are deafblind/multi-sensory impaired (MSI) or have sensory impairments, their families, carers, and to professionals who work with them.

 Who do we help?

-Our service is for children and young people aged 0 - 18 years who are deafblind or multi-sensory impaired (MSI), regardless of their diagnosis.
-We also continue to work with young people who are still in a school setting, until the academic year in which they turn 19.
+Our service is for children and young people aged 0 - 19 years who are deafblind/MSI, regardless of their diagnosis.

-When we talk about deafblind or MSI children we mean:
+When we talk about children who are deafblind or MSI children we mean:

 - Children who have difficulties with sight and hearing and sometimes learning or other additional disabilities